 You may ask yourself why you need to improve your current high-volume hiring approach when you’re already focusing on leveraging diversity hiring strategies to meet staffing requirements.
 The answer is quite simple: a one-dimensional strategy simply won’t cut it when it comes to acquiring great talent for advertised positions.
 According to this blog from Forbes, the average advertised position in the marketplace will draw applications from 118 separate prospective candidates.

 Out of necessity, when you’re hiring for multiple roles, your approach will have to reflect the needs of the end client.
 After all, the hiring strategies for startups differ radically from the outlook of established enterprises.
-That said, the following talent acquisition tips usually hold true regardless of the size or scope of your business:

 Let’s examine these tips in more detail below to understand how these tactics can help you optimize high-volume recruitment.